scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 3. The SCION router maps the egress interface ID in the current hop field of the SCION header to the destination "intra-protocol" address of the egress border router (where "intra-protocol" is the intra-domain forwarding protocol, e.g., MPLS or IP).
 4. The packet is forwarded within the AS by routers and switches based on the "intra-protocol" header.
 5. Upon receiving the packet, the SCION egress router strips off the "intra-protocol" header, again validates and updates the SCION header, and forwards the packet to the neighboring SCION router.

-**Note:** The current SCION implementation uses the UDP/IP protocol as underlay.
-However, the use of other underlay protocols is possible and allowed.
+6. The last SCION router on the path forwards the packet to the packet's destination endpoint indicated by the field `DstHostAddr` of [the Address Header](#address-header).

 ### Configuration